lhp7895/shadowsocks-rss-wiki-20161230/Custom-DNS-(Multi-language).md

 query the domain names against whichever DNS server this file specifies.

 ## Configuration 1
-At the configuration folder (where `config.json` resides), put a new file called `DNS.conf` with the following content:
+At the source code folder (where `server.py` resides), put a new file called `DNS.conf` with the following content:

 ```